 Skip to main content

 Scope and guardrails tell MindFort what it is authorized to test and which actions require extra care.
-Configure them before starting assessments or directed tasks.
+Configure them before starting assessments or Agents.

 What Scope Controls